HolmDev/pwrln/readme.md

 # Intro

 This is a fork of [hazardland/powerline.bat](https://github.com/hazardland/powerline.bat).
-This is basically a cmd.exe application that show user
+This is basically a cmd.exe application that show the current user and the userdomain, where you are in the directory structure and display the current git branch if there is one.

 ![pwrln](./images/pwrln.png)